Address: 12 Church Street, Roxbury, CT, 06783, USA

 Comparative Global Experience.
 Sandra has performed more than 150 field assignments in over 60 countries, including:

 - Latin America and Caribbean: Argentina, Ecuador & Galapagos Islands, El Salvador, Jamaica, Haiti, Peru, Colombia, Paraguay, Mexico, Brazil, Dominican Republic, Guyana, Sint Maarten, and Trinidad & Tobago;

 - Eastern Europe and Europe: Bosnia-Herzegovina, Croatia, Romania, Yugoslavia, Kosovo, Latvia, Bulgaria, Czech Republic, Slovakia, Turkey, Belgium and Holland;

 - East, Central Asia, and Southeast Asia: India, Bangladesh, Pakistan, Malaysia, Sri Lanka, Thailand, Philippines, South Korea, Vietnam, Cambodia, Indonesia, People’s Republic of China, Afghanistan, Uzbekistan, Kazakhstan, Kyrgyzstan, Nepal and Azerbaijan;

-- Middle East, North Africa and Africa, and Southwest Asia : Mozambique, Morocco, Tunisia, West Bank/Gaza, Jordan, Syria, Abu Dhabi UAE, Egypt, Mauritius, Nigeria, Benin, Guinea, Ghana, Gambia, Kenya, Senegal, Tanzania, and Sierra Leone.
+- Middle East, North Africa and Africa, and Southwest Asia : Mozambique, Morocco, Tunisia, West Bank/Gaza, Jordan, Syria, Abu Dhabi UAE, Egypt, Mauritius, Nigeria, Benin, Guinea, Ghana, Gambia, Kenya, Senegal, Tanzania, Sierra Leone, and Zambia.

 Technical Consulting.
 Corporate clients: Companies in various manufacturing industries including: chemicals, geo-textiles, iron and steel, medical, petroleum, pharmaceutical, and environmental control equipment